v8/v8.dev/src/blog/adaptor-frame.md

 Here instead of jumping to the `Code` in the callee object.
 We check that we have a mismatch between argument size and parameter count and jump to `ArgumentsAdaptorTrampoline`.

 In this builtin, we build an extra frame, the infamous arguments adaptor frame.
-Instead of explaining what happens inside the builtin, I will just present you the state of the frame before the builtin calls the callee object’s `Code`.
+Instead of explaining what happens inside the builtin, I will just present you the state of the frame before the builtin calls the callee’s `Code`.
 Note that this is a proper `x64 call` (not a `jmp`) and after the execution of the callee we will return to the `ArgumentsAdaptorTrampoline`.
 This is a contrast with `InvokeFunctionCode` that tailcalls.

 ![Stack frames with arguments adaptation.](/_img/adaptor-frame/adaptor-frames.svg)